 I hereby authorize Bajaj Allianz Life Insurance Co.
 Ltd. to call me on the contact number made available by me on the website with a specific request to call back.
 I further declare that, irrespective of my contact number being registered on National Customer Preference Register (NCPR) or on National Do Not Call Registry (NDNC), any call made, SMS or WhatsApp sent in response to my request shall not be construed as an Unsolicited Commercial Communication even though the content of the call may be for the purposes of explaining various insurance products and services or solicitation and procurement of insurance business

 The insurance sector in India has been evolving rapidly.
-Life insurance penetration has witnessed a surge, from just 2.82% in 2019 to 3.2% in 2020.
+Life insurance penetration has witnessed a surge, from just 2.71% in 2001 to 4.2% in FY2020-2021 .
 In addition to the rise in life insurance penetration, the range of life insurance products offered by the industry has also grown over the years.
-Among the many kinds of life covers available in the Indian insurance market today, ULIPs or Unit Linked Insurance Plans are one of the effective products.
+Among the many kinds of life covers available in the Indian insurance market today, ULIPs or Unit Linked Insurance Plans are one of the products that also offer investment avenues.
 They offer several benefits to the policyholder, including life insurance, market-linked wealth creation and tax benefits.

 A unique feature of ULIPs or Unit Linked Insurance Plans is that you can invest in a variety of funds such as equity funds, debt funds or even a mix of both.
-At the time of purchasing your Unit Linked Insurance Plan, you can decide on the kind of funds you wish to invest in.
-Depending on the amount you invest, you will receive a certain number of units of the funds that you choose to invest in.
 The value of each unit is called Net Asset Value or NAV.
-Depending on how the value of the assets in these funds increase over the years, you can earn returns on your initial investment and build market-linked wealth over the years.
+Depending on how the value of the assets in these funds increase over the years, you can earn returns, subject to risk involved, on your initial investment and build market-linked wealth over the years.

 A Unit Linked Insurance Plan has two primary components, namely the insurance component and the investment component.
 Let us see how each of these components work.